kabanero-io/events-operator/README.md

 The `split` function splits a string into an array of strings.

 Input:

 - str: string to split
 - separator: the separator to split on

 Output: array of string containing original string separated by the separator.

 Example:

 ```yaml
   - =: 'components = split('a/b/c', '/') '
 ```

 After split, the variable components contains `[ "a", "b", "c" ]`.

+<a name="webhook-processing"></a>
 ### Webhook Processing

 The mediator framework provides additional function to facilitate the processing of webhook messages.